-In addition to breaking up broadcast domains, routers also perform the following four essential functions in your network:
+In addition to breaking up broadcast domains, routers also do the following four essential functions in your network:

-At the barest minimum, routers are like switches because they essentially switch packets between networks.
+At the barest least, routers are like switches because they essentially switch packets between networks.

 Communication between Networks – As shown in Figure 1-6, routers allow communication between networks connected to it.

 Routers can talk to each other to learn about all the networks connected to various routers and then select the best path to reach a network.
 This function is discussed in detail later in the book.